Hydroponic Grow Light Calculator

 Choosing the wrong grow light is one of the most common beginner mistakes.
 Too weak and your plants stretch, stay pale, and never fruit.
 Too strong and you get leaf burn, bleaching, and wasted electricity.

-This free hydroponic grow light calculator takes your grow space size and crop type and tells you exactly how many watts you need, the right PPFD target, daily light hours, and how high to hang your light.
-It works for LED panels, countertop kits, and dedicated grow tents.
+This free hydroponic grow light calculator takes your grow space size, crop type, and light type and tells you exactly how many true watts you need, the right PPFD and DLI targets, daily light hours, and how high to hang the panel.
+It works for LED panels, clip-on bars, countertop kits, and dedicated grow tents.

 Step 1 of 3 – Choose your crop type